 Work submitted by a student must be the student's own work.
-In this class, students who commit academic dishonesty, cheating or plagiarism will have the following consequence(s): Students will receive a failing grade for plagiarized assignments.
+Students who commit academic dishonesty, cheating, or plagiarism will receive a failing grade for plagiarized assignments.
 All cases of academic dishonesty are referred to the Vice Chancellor for Student Affairs.